-The top-level (“Parent”) organization will be assigned a prospect manager and subsidiaries will by default be managed by the same person.
-Additionally, corporate foundations which act on behalf of the parent organization will be managed by the same development officer in order to keep the relationships and strategies with the overall organization consistent.
-However, in cases where an individual prospect for UM is also a corporate leader, it is possible that the individual may be managed by a development officer that is not assigned to the corporation as the individual’s interest with the university may differ from that of the corporation.
+The top-level (“parent”) organization will be assigned a prospect manager and subsidiaries will, by default, be managed by the same person.
+Additionally, corporate foundations which act on behalf of the parent organization will be managed by the same gift officer in order to keep the relationships and strategies with the overall organization consistent.
+However, in cases where an individual prospect for U-M is also a corporate leader, it is possible that the individual may be managed by a gift officer that is not assigned to the corporation, as the individual’s interest with the university may differ from that of the corporation.

-For foundations with a manager listed on the prospect tracking system, it is expected that staff will comply with all guidelines related to managed prospects as previously outlined in this document.
-There is, however, no need for the prospect manager to restrict asks to one at a time if the foundation welcomes multi-unit asks.
+For foundations with a prospect manager listed in DART, it is expected that staff will comply with all guidelines related to managed prospects, as previously outlined in this document.
+There is, however, no need for the prospect manager to restrict asks to one at a time if the foundation welcomes asks from multiple SCCUs.
 The management of foundation prospects is important for several reasons:

 - Many foundation relationships require strategic planning and organization in order to be effective.